Artist

 How much does The Cure make in a year?

-The Cure is modeled at $550K-$2.2M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+The Cure is estimated at $550K-$2.2M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does The Cure still make money?